In order to create a positive environment for everyone attending Arcadia, please observe the following ground rules.

 We are not responsible for lost or stolen items.
 We recommend that you keep any valuables, wallets, cash, etc. on your person or locked out of sight in your vehicle.

 This event is open to men over the age of 18.
-No one under the age of 18 will be permitted.
+Minors will not be allowed.

 Park quiet hours are from 10pm to 6am.
 There should be no excessive noise after 10pm.
 Drum circles and other loud activities that could disturb other campers in the park should stop by 10pm.